-See Table 44: Rental rates in the CVRD's electoral areas and Lake Cowichan in 2019 and Figure 19: Rental rates in the CVRD's electoral areas and Lake Cowichan in 2019.
-These indicate which are the rental rates at which 10% of units are more affordable, 20% of units are more affordable, 30% of units are more affordable, etc.
+See Table 45: Rental rates in the CVRD's electoral areas and Lake Cowichan in 2019 and Figure 19: Rental rates in the CVRD's electoral areas and Lake Cowichan in 2019.
+These indicate the rental rates at which 10% of units are more affordable, 20% of units are more affordable, etc.